There are three reasons to love pink eye:

 Natural Remedies For Pink Eye ^

 Because pink eye can be highly contagious, it is usually recommended that individuals treat both eyes even if only one has symptoms.

 Frank Dougan of Glasgow spent eight years searching for relief from blepharitis, a chronic bacterial eyelid infection that is somewhat similar pink eye.
 ‘Lots of doctors gave me eyes [sic] drops, I have a whole fridge full and I have spent a fortune but nothing worked,’ he told the UK-based Daily Mail. (emphasis mine)

 So what did finally work?
-According to Frank, it was a jar of honey from the local Tesco, of course.
+According to Frank, it was a jar of honey from the local Tesco.
 His optician confirmed that she was no longer able to find any traces of blephartis.

-Countless studies have affirmed honey’s antibacterial/antiviral properties, and it is well known for its benefits regarding wound healing.
-In fact, according to a Cochrane analysis of 19 clinical trials, this pantry staple works BETTER than antibiotic creams for burns.
+Countless studies have affirmed honey’s healing properties.
+In fact, according to a Cochrane analysis of 19 clinical trials, this pantry staple may work BETTER than antibiotic creams for burns.
 Here’s how I use it in my first aid kit.

 Studies that may support the use of honey for eye infections

 In this study, the application of honey significantly reduced the amount of bacteria found on and around the eye in patients that suffer from dry eyes.

 This study notes that honey is being ” ‘rediscovered’ by the medical profession, particularly where conventional modern therapeutic agents have failed.
 Recent published reports describe the effectiveness of honey in rapidly clearing wound infection with minimal adverse effects, and also possible in promoting healing with minimal scar formation.
 Honey also has antimicrobial action against a broad spectrum of bacteria and fungi, both in laboratory studies and in humans.
 Its use in the eye ranges from treating post-herpetic corneal opacities, local conjunctival lesions and corneal edema with variable results.” (source, emphasis mine)